 Appeals from orders for neurosurgery or ECT

-Dissatisfaction with decision of guardian, medical agent or parent regarding ECT
+Dissatisfaction with decision of a substitute decision maker or parent regarding ECT

-The following steps can be taken if the person receiving ECT treatment or another interested party is dissatisfied with the decision of a guardian, medical agent or parent to consent to or refuse ECT.
+The following steps can be taken if the person receiving ECT treatment or another interested party is dissatisfied with the decision of a substitute decision maker or parent to consent to or refuse ECT.

-- In the case of a guardian of an adult, an application can be made to the Board for revocation of the appointment of an enduring guardian or guardian; and
+- In the case of a substitute decision maker for an adult, an application can be made to SACAT for revocation of the appointment of the decision maker.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.